jeremyfix/deeplearning_demos/README.md

 ### Detectron2

 Here, we use detectron2 from facebook research [github link](https://github.com/facebookresearch/detectron2/).
-That repository is cloned in the deeplearning_libs subdir.
-So

-	cd deeplearning_libs

-and then follow the installation instructions on the [detectron2 website](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
+Fortunately, detectron2 provides very easy to use installers on Linux and I recommand you to follow their [procedure for installing from pre-built](https://github.com/facebookresearch/detectron2/blob/main/INSTALL.md#install-pre-built-detectron2-linux-only).
+At the time of writting, I succesfully tested with detectron2 v0.6, on torch 1.9 with cuda 11.1.

 Once installed, you should be able to:

 	python3 -c "import detectron2; from detectron2 import _C"